If you are asking what to do with old hard drives of yours?

-You can use your old hard drive to actually make a very fancy analog clock for yourselves.
+You can use your old hard drive to actually make a very fancy analog clock for yourself.

 In order to do that you will have to get these clock hands which will get mounted on the hard drive to complete your clock.

-Use this tutorial to know the precise steps that you need to take to create a fancy hard drive platter analog clock for yourselves.
+Use this tutorial to know the precise steps that you need to take to create a fancy hard drive platter analog clock for yourself.

 There may be certain parts used in the video that may not be readily available in your house.

 Having said that you will be able to find them easily in the local radio shack.

 Alright, guys! these were my recommended 8 creative ways that you can deploy your old hard drives for.